peteroupc/peteroupc.github.io/approxtheory.md

 [^2]: A linear operator is also known as a _linear map_ (Axler 2020) or a _linear transformation_.

 [^3]: A better term for positive operators is probably nonnegativity-preserving operators.
+Indeed, in this document, a number or integer is positive if it is _greater than_ zero.

 [^4]: De Villiers, J., _Mathematics of Approximation_, Atlantis Press, 2012. [**https://doi.org/10.2991/978-94-91216-50-3**](https://doi.org/10.2991/978-94-91216-50-3)